Most marijuana growers have heard UVA and UVB ultraviolet radiation increases production of THC, CBD, and other marijuana compounds.

 Here’s another test done by a marijuana grower, this one competing a plasma light against HPS in an autoflower grow op.

-Please note: in no way to do I endorse using T-5 bulbs as your only lighting in bloom phase.
+I don’t endorse using T-5 bulbs as your only lighting in bloom phase.

 Yes, this new Hortilux T5 fluorescent is a high-end product with a high-end price (MSRP is $30 per bulb…double or triple what other T5 grow bulbs cost).

 But Hortilux is one of the few ethical, science-backed, legit companies in the hydroponics lighting industry.
-I tend to believe them when they make product claims.
+I believe them when they make product claims.

 At the end of the day, it’s all about grams per watt and cannabinoids per watt.